 - Perfectly sweet

-Of course the main ingredient is oats, and that’s about all the traditional recipe had going for it, but that’s not the case with these cookies.
+Of course, the main ingredient is oats, and that’s about all the traditional recipe had going for it, but that’s not the case with these cookies.

-Often I get messages from people who live countries other than the United States saying that they don’t have apple sauce where they live and asking if they can make their own.
+Often I get messages from people who live in countries other than the United States saying that they don’t have apple sauce where they live and asking if they can make their own.
 The answer is YES!